mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 1. User
 2. DFSP where User has an account
 3. PISP that User wants to rely on to initiate payments

-*NOTE: For now, we're focusing on the FIDO / Web authentication channel.*

 Linking is broken down into several separate phases: